 - They were being sliced and cut up by the rotating reel, knife, or stripper rotor.

 - The machine’s header unfastens itself from the transport trailer.

 - The automatic sensor system hurts or traps the user.

 - When a harvester collides with a person or thing.

 Some safety tips while using combines are as follows:

 - Assess field losses regularly.
-In other words, make sure the machine is not damaging, losing or destroying more than 1% of the total yield during harvest.
+In other words, ensure the machine is not damaging, losing, or destroying more than 1% of the yield during harvest.

-- Drive a safe speed for the conditions.
-Don't run down your field workers.
-And don't go so fast you jam the intakes.
+- Drive at a safe speed for the conditions.
+Don’t run down your field workers.
+And don’t go so fast.
+You jam the intakes.
 Find the sweet spot for total separation efficiency.

 - Never refuel a hot combine.
 Burn injuries from ignited fuel vapors happen fast in 100 degrees plus weather.
-Add a hot engine to this, and a vapor explosion is a real possibility.
+Add a hot engine to this, and a vapor explosion is possible.
 Most combination fires occur during the refueling process.

 - Undertake routine maintenance.
 Before starting your shift, make sure and grease the vehicle and check for safety issues.